juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

 * **Oct.
 26: Spatial statistics assignment 2 due**
 * **Oct.
 29th: Presentation by Madeeha Merchant on the Aleppo Project**
 * Wed.
 Oct.
 28th: Lecture by Phil Martin - Data Scientist at NYC City Council Policy and Innovation Division.
+* **Downloading Landsat images and creating composite rasters:**
+ 1. Go to [Earth Explorer](http://earthexplorer.usgs.gov/) and login.
+If you don't have an account, create one.
+ 2. lksjglksjgklskjlg

 ### Week 9: Surface modeling
 Sampling, interpolation and prediction